-Information Superhighway, crawling out the world You go your way, I'll go my way, I'm living in a world So much useless information, meant to stultify my my imagination in this sea of humankind.
+Information Superhighway, crawling out the world You go way, I'll go my way, I'm living in a different world So much useless information, meant to my mind my imagination in this sea of humankind.

 Tomorrow is day But we are here Trust in our and let it be

-Every that I wake up, I drink the potion from the cup And I from this sleep In the moment I can see, in the I am free time that I wake up Every time I wake up time that I wake up
+Every time that I wake up, I drink the potion the cup And I from this sleep In the I can see, in the moment I am free Every that I wake up Every time I wake up Every time that I up